AntoineCheron/live-modeling-tool/Readme.md

 cd live-modeling-tool-master
 ```

-Then, just a few steps to install :
+Then, just one step to install :
 ```
 ./install.sh
 ```